 You don’t need to be a world traveler to become a “writer about place.”
 Reveal the secrets of your hometown for visitors.
 Record an exceptional hike or festival.
 Share family holiday hassles and tips on how to avoid friction.
 The important thing is to learn how to capture a journey’s details and sensations – even the frustration of a flat tire – then spin them into perks, paychecks and published work.

-Note: Amanda also anchors the Travel Writing Master Class series.
+Note: This team also anchors the Travel Writing Master Class series.
 Need help deciding which is best for you?
-Check out this analysis — and feel free to email us with any questions at email@example.com!
+Check out this analysis — and feel free to email us with any questions at firstname.lastname@example.org!

 TRAVEL WRITING I CURRICULUM